cpatel6/AAI-551-WS/README.md

 Charmilkumar Vijaykumar Patel: Set up the GitHub repository and managed version control, sourced and provided the Parkinson's voice dataset, and contributed to Python code implementation.

-Yunyang Zhang: Contributed to Python code implementation, handled data preprocessing and program structure, wrote the README documentation.
+Yunyang Zhang: Contributed to Python code implementation, handled data preprocessing and program structure, and wrote the README documentation.